denizturhanlar/-Scotium_Player_Potential_Prediction/README.md

 # Variables Description
 The following contains information about a scout's evaluations of all players on a team's roster in a match.

-- task_response_id : The set of a scout's evaluations of all players on a team's roster in a match
+-task_response_id : The set of a scout's evaluations of all players on a team's roster in a match

-- match_id : The id of the corresponding match
+-match_id : The id of the corresponding match

 - evaluator_id : The id of the evaluator(scout)